 Suggested Read - CAPM or PMP – which project certification is right for you?

 A project manager is a person who is appointed to be the head of a project and assigns the team various tasks.
 Below are some of the tasks and responsibilities of the project manager, which are quite common in every industry type.

 The main tasks of a project manager are stated above, whereas other tasks vary from project to project.
 Project Management is a growing field and according to the latest salary survey reports from PMI, project professionals are one of the high paid in the market.

 There are various ways by which one can become a project manager; the first step is to take a certification course.
 One can start with the CAPM certification course, which is the basic course provided by the PMI.
 This course gives basic knowledge about project management and one can join a project management team.

 Suggested Training for Mid-Level Professionals:

 However, there are other courses too.
 One of the most preferred courses for beginners is the PRINCE2 Certification.
 This course has 3 levels, the beginner’s level, the practitioner, and the professional level.
 In each stage, the student is taught the various forms of project management that they can apply to the project.

 Suggested Training - PRINCE2® Foundation Practitioner

-Other courses include CSM or the Certified Scrum Master, which is a 2-day course and helps the person in becoming a Scrum Master in the industry.
+Other courses include CSM (Certified Scrum Master) which is a 2-day course and helps the person in becoming a Scrum Master.

-However, the ultimate course in the field of project management is the PMP or the Project Management Professional course, which is too difficult.
-One needs to have a certificate in the beginner's course must have at least 5 years of experience in the field of project management and should have done at least 3500 hours of projects.
+However, the ultimate course in the field of project management is the PMP (Project Management Professional), which is too difficult.
+A certificate in the beginner's course requires at least 5 years of experience in the field of project management, and one should have done at least 3500 hours of projects.
 There are other eligibility criteria, too, and it is one of the most difficult courses in the field of project management.
-A certified PMP individual can become a professional project manager in the company and get many more benefits.

 To get full details about the best project management certifications, chat with course expert.